Have you thought about trying a supported internship?

 How do supported internships work?

 Ambitious College will work with the Whittington Hospital to support interns develop workplace skills.
-The role will be based at the Whittington five days per week for the academic year.
+The programme will run from September 2019 for one academic year.
+The role will be based at the Whittington five days a week.

 Supported internships also benefit employers to learn what young people with additional needs can contribute and achieve.